Valentine's Day is usually dinner and roses - and while there's nothing wrong with that, sometime's it's fun to step outside the box.

 4. Experience an adrenaline rush.
 Skydiving, perhaps?

 Did you know that nothing brings people closer together than a surge of adrenaline?
-Go as mild as watching a scary movie, or as hardcore has skydiving, bungee jumping, or diving with sharks.
-If the latter suggestions take you fancy, check out the aptly named Adrenlin's thrill-list of experiences.
+Go as mild as watching a scary movie, or as hardcore as skydiving, bungee jumping, or diving with sharks.
+If the latter suggestions take you fancy, check out the aptly named Adrenaline's thrill-list of experiences.

 5. Book a romantic weekend away.

-Valentine's Day falls on a Saturday this year, so that's a solid reason for a weekend escape right there.
+Valentine's Day falls on a Wednesday this year, but there's no reason you can't wait a few days and go for a weekend escape.
 Expedia has a whole section on short breaks (hotels and flights included), so all you have to do is decide on a place and book.
 Bonus round: tell your partner you're planning dinner Friday night.
 Then pack their bag in secret and drive to the

 6. Or simply book a hotel room in your own city.

 Hotels aren't just for holidays.
-Get a room on the Saturday night (with late checkout, of course), and spend time in the pool, the spa, your room... and find somewhere nice for brunch the following morning.
+Get a room on the Wednesday night, and spend time in the pool, the spa, your room... and take the following morning off so you can find somewhere nice for brunch the next morning.
 Check out Hotels.com for what's on offer.